 How do you pay for a solar panel installation?

 Once you know the cost of solar for your unique project, it’s time to decide how you’ll pay for solar.
-There are three primary ways to finance a solar panel installation: a cash purchase, a solar loan, or a solar lease/power purchase agreement.
+There are three primary financing options for residential solar systems: a cash purchase, a solar loan, or a solar lease/power purchase agreement.

 Generally, a cash purchase is right for you if you’re looking to maximize your savings from solar, you have enough tax liability to take advantage of the solar tax credit, or you have the funds available to pay for a solar panel system upfront.